zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ### `ORDER BY` in View Entities

-For view entities, you must now have a `LIMIT` and `OFFSET` in all `ORDER BY` clauses, even for the top level query.
+For [view entities](/refguide/view-entities/), you must now have a `LIMIT` and `OFFSET` in all `ORDER BY` clauses, even for the top level query.

 This is because view entity results are not accessed directly.
-In the Runtime, a View entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering.
+In the Runtime, a view entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering.
 This makes it similar to the Subquery case, above.

 ### Result Types from Arithmetic Functions